-At the end of fiscal 2017, as a part of the organizational restructuring described in the section entitled "General Development of the Business", management committed to focus on the core grocery business and separated out related businesses, including the pharmacy, wholesale, fuel, convenience and liquor businesses, into a distinct functional structure.
+At the end of fiscal 2017 the Company separated out related businesses, including the pharmacy, wholesale, fuel, convenience and liquor businesses, into a distinct functional structure.

 Pharmacy

 The National Pharmacy Group operates under the in-store pharmacy banners - Sobeys Pharmacy, Safeway Pharmacy, Thrifty Foods Pharmacy, FreshCo Pharmacy and Foodland Pharmacy - as well as free-standing locations through Lawton's Drug Stores Limited in Atlantic Canada.